Language centre visa extensions in September

 After you've received your CAS, you should complete the online application form on the Home Office website.
 Please use this guide when completing your form.

-You should stop completing the form before the 'check your answers' stage so any amendments required can be made when you have an appointment with a Visa Services Assistant.
+You should stop completing the form after inputting your CAS number so any amendments required can be made when you have an appointment with a Visa Services Assistant.

 What should I bring with me to my appointment?

 You need to write down your Tier 4 application login details (email address and password) and bring them with you it is important that you do this to allow you to login to your online account at the start of your appointment.